EPCompSci/portfolio-2020-connorholm/README.md

 # Portfolio
+## 2018
+#### Homework Planner
+Learned how to build a graphical interface in MIT App Inventor.
+Created a way to keep track of your homework.
+I submitted this for my AP Computer Science Principles final create project.
+[Homework Planner](https://github.com/connorholm/HomeworkPlanner)
 ## 2020
 #### BlackJack
-Learn about developing a graphical user interface with in Java using JFrames.
+Learned about developing a graphical user interface with in Java using JFrames.
 This was my final project for AP Computer Science A.
 [BlackJack Project](https://github.com/connorholm/BlackJack)

 ##### COVID-19 Website Application